rcardin/rcardin.github.io/_posts/2017-04-10-dependency-dot.markdown

 > The quality or state of being influenced or determined by or subject to another.

 Clarifying.
 Sometimes we simply need to return to our roots for deeply understand a concept.
-So, a component that is dependent by another is influenced by this one.
+So, a component that is dependent on another is influenced by this one.
 What does this mean?
-If a component changes internally, its implementation, or externally,its interface, it is probable that all dependent components should change accordingly.
+If a component changes internally, its implementation, or externally, its interface, it is probable that all dependent components should change accordingly.

 We have just derived that _dependency between two components is a measure of the probability that